dotnet/runtimelab/docs/using-nativeaot/compiling.md

 Note that the wasm-tools workload is identified as a dependency even though its not used, and this confuses the toolchain, hence `/p:MSBuildEnableWorkloadResolver=false`.

+By default, the build will produce a binary with debug information, which is usually quite large.
+If you do not need it, add `/p:NativeDebugSymbols=false` to the command line.
+Note that this will disable the generation of _all_ debug info, including function names for stack traces.

 #### WebAssembly native libraries
 To compile a WebAssembly native library that exports a function `Answer`:
 ```cs